CastilloLuis/thegraph-compound/README.md

 ## Installation

-After cloning the project, you need to install depencies with one of the following commands
+After cloning the project, you need to install dependencies using one of the following commands

 ```
 npm install